ferrerallan/azurefunction-crud-cosmosdb/README.md

 # azurefunction-crud-cosmosdb
-Complete example of use with cosmos db
+Complete example of use with cosmos db and custom consulting using a parameter provided by a User Defined Function

 # Requirements
 * A freee account at portalazure.com